 Finding yourself in ICU and months of not being able to walk without pain, having numbness all over your body, and needing to sleep all the time makes a person think hard.
 During this time, I started to re-evaluate what was meaningful to me.
 A few health scares can make a person do that.

 With some personal coaching, I set out to see if I could overcome the risk-aversion that I had in my mind.
 Knowing that I was spending thousands of dollars a year to help my daughter, with support from my spouse, I decided that I would start a small private practice.
 Working with individuals would be a very small part, because my goal was to support leaders and organizations.
 Little did I know that many people would book in to see me.
 I was starting to realize that the tiny little office that I had would not meet our needs, so, I began looking at developing or buying a larger space.
-During that time, a past employee contacted me and asked if she could work with me.
-Her name is Roberta.
-I loved working with Roberta many years ago.
-I knew that she had a kind and loving heart, and that she wants the best for people.
-I couldn’t
+I learned quickly that the demand was much greater than I could take on alone.

 In October 2021 I started developing our current location in Beaumont!
 My vision and goal was to have the office feel comfortable and inviting.
 A place where you feel welcomed.
 A place where many of the people at Level-Up have fought some of the same battles that you have.
 A place where we will do our very best to make sure that you feel supported and cared for.
 We will fight with you to get the support that you need.
 No one should ever feel like they have nowhere to go, or they can’t see the light at the end of the tunnel.
 That is a very helpless and hopeless place to be and I know that first-hand.